 A case of some importance to agents and to buyers and sellers of property was heard in tho Bega District Court last week, when Messrs.
 Brown, Sharpe and Blacker, local auctioneers, sued W. H. Stokes, of Sydney (formerly licensee of the Central Hotel, Bega), for commission on the sale of the business for £1800.
 Plaintiffs alleged that defendant had placed the hotel in their hands for sale within a fortnight for £1800.
 Within that time they introduced a local buyer at £1400, which Stokes refused, but this buyer subsequently bought through another agent for the amount asked by Stokes.
 The defence was that plaintiffs had not secured a buyer at his price within the time specified.
 Judge Fitzhardinge, taking a recent Grafton case decided before the High Court as a guide, ruled that plaintiffs were entitled to some remuneration for introducing the buyer, and gave a verdict for £30 and costs.
 The claim was for £42 10s., at the rate of 2½ per cent, on the sale price.

-The Stokes retired to their stately, Allendale, in Glebe.
-Ellen died of a diabetes related illness aged 74 at their Glebe Road home, on 17 July 1913.
-The pioneering landlady, buried in the Presbyterian Cemetery Rookwood, was survived by her husband Henry and children Caroline, 49, Gertrude, 48 and Horace 43.
+The Stokes retired to their stately home, Allendale, in Glebe.
+Ellen died of a diabetes related illness aged 74 at their Glebe Road home, on July 17, 1913.
+The pioneering landlady, buried in the Presbyterian Cemetery Rookwood, was survived by her husband Henry and her children Caroline, 49, Gertrude, 48 and Horace 43.